Stephen Goldfinch

 Stephen L. Goldfinch Jr. (born November 19, 1982) is an American politician.
 He is a member of the Republican party.

-Career

-Goldfinch, is a businessman and serial entrepreneur.
-Over the years he has owned or been a partner in a number of businesses from the bio technology space to the legal services space.
-He is currently invested in a law firm, a timber company, a podcast, a radio show, a magazine, a charter boat company and is a member of the SC National Guard.

 Political career

 South Carolina House of Representatives

 Goldfinch served in the South Carolina House of Representatives from 2012 to 2016.

 South Carolina Senate

 Goldfinch is a member of the South Carolina Senate from the 34th District, serving in the legislature since 2017.
 Goldfinch serves on the Senate Finance, Fish Game and Forestry, Rules, and Agriculture and Natural Resources committees.

 2024 Presidential Election Endorsement

 In June 2023, Goldfinch endorsed Tim Scott in the 2024 United States presidential election.

 2026 South Carolina Attorney General Election

 Goldfinch expressed his interest in running for Attorney General of South Carolina, as incumbent Alan Wilson considered a run for Governor in 2026.
 In July 2025, Goldfinch officially announced his run for the office.
 His campaign platform emphasizes addressing government overreach, pursuing violent crime, and supporting law enforcement, with particular focus on combating fentanyl trafficking and organized crime.